 Main theme of the Izu Peninsula Geopark is “Volcano Gifts from the South”.

 The Izu Peninsula Geopark was designated from the Japan Geopark Network as one of the Japanese Geoparks in 2014.
 The Japan Geopark Network consists of the regional organizations that have already been designated or that are aiming to be designated as a Japanese Geopark.
-As of August 2017, 43 areas are recognized as Japanese Geoparks, while 8 areas of them are certified as Global Geoparks.
-The Izu Peninsula Geopark is now promoting geopark activities so that it can be certfied as a member of the Global Geopark network.
+As of April 2018, 43 areas are recognized as Japanese Geoparks.
+April 2018, the Izu Peninsula Geopark is designated as UNESCO Global Geoprak as ninth in Japan.